Tbonexas/snare/README.md

 # Snare: Peer to Peer Music Hosting.
 ## Description:
-A React.js App that allows the users to host their space for a member to use for practice, studio, or gig times.
+A React.js App that allows the users to rent their space to others within their community.
-( CURRENTLY WORKING ON THE LOCAL APP.
-I HAVE NOT UPLOADED ANYTHING UNTIL I FINISH A FEW MORE NEW FEATURES )

 ## Demo:
 upload when functional